Rosacea

-Rosacea (rose-AY-sha) is a common skin disease.
-It often begins with a tendency to blush or flush more easily than other people.
+Rosacea (rose-AY-sha) is a common skin disease that often begins with a tendency to blush or flush more easily than other people.

-The redness can slowly spread beyond the nose and cheeks to the forehead and chin.
+The redness from rosacea can slowly spread beyond the nose and cheeks to the forehead and chin.
 Even the ears, chest, and back can be red all the time.

 Rosacea can cause more than redness.
 There are so many signs and symptoms that rosacea has four subtypes: